Männerlist größer als Frauenlist

 indeed suitable for reconstruction James Francis Brown was commissioned to transcribe, realise and orchestrate the

 sketches.
 A date was set for a Wagner premiere!

 Working on the sketches:

-Although each of the two movements was found to be complete in formal and melodic content, the
+Although each of the two movements was found to be complete in formal and melodic content, the harmonic and

 So the first stage was to make a transcript of what actually existed.
 This was fascinating but time-consuming